OlvynChuru/Improved-Heart-Of-Fury-Mode/BetterHOF/BetterHOFReadme.txt

 - Does not gain bonus spells per day from high Wisdom.
 - Alignment restricted to neutral good, true neutral, and neutral evil.
 - Hit Die: d8

+- Turn Undead Synergy

+With this component installed, having more than one character turn undead at once increases the level of undead they can turn.
+This component requires EEex to be installed, and you must start a new game for it to work.

+- Allow high-level spellcasters to cast multiple low-level spells per round

+This component aims to make low-level spells more useful later on in the game.
+With this component installed, if a mage, sorcerer, cleric, druid or shaman who is at least level 10 would cast a 1st-level spell, they may immediately start casting another spell without waiting for the round to be over.
+For every 10 additional caster levels, an additional spell level may be quickened this way: 2nd-level spells at level 20, 3rd-level spells at level 30, 4th-level spells at level 40, and 5th-level spells at level 50.

+Both party members and enemies can quicken their spells.
+You must start a new game for this component to affect your party members.

+- Allow druids to cast spells while shapeshifted

+This component allows druids to cast spells while shapeshifted.